-This isn’t rocket science, you can start selling on Amazon with less than $500 and in about a month without Harvard MBA, million dollars on your bank account, reinventing the wheel, all you need is common sense, some work hours and as I said $500 of initial investment.
+This isn’t rocket science, you can start a business with less than $500 and in about a month without Harvard MBA, million dollars on your bank account, reinventing the wheel, all you need is common sense, some work hours and as I said $500 of the initial investment.

 This is how to it, step by step, with exact, sample product.

 Here’s a quick breakdown of costs for my first batch of 100 units ordered:

 - Shipping/Freight costs: $150

 - UPS: $8 from eBay